How much are Medicare premiumspremiumsThe amount you pay for your health insurance every month.

-Each part or Medicare (A, B, C, and D) provides a different set of health insurance benefits.1
+Each part or Medicare (A, B, C, and D) provides a different set of health insurance benefitsbenefitsThe health care items or services covered under a health insurance plan.

 Medicare premiums are different for each part, too.
 But how different are they?